awsdocs/aws-go-developer-guide/doc_source/s3-example-cors.rst

 .. literalinclude:: example_code/s3/s3_set_cors.go
    :lines: 89-97

-Initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config, and create a new S3 service client.
+Initialize a session that the SDK will use to load credentials, from the shared credentials file, ~/.aws/credentials, and create a new S3 service client.

 .. literalinclude:: example_code/s3/s3_set_cors.go
    :lines: 48-53